 ♦Details: Plan to spend a bit of time at the top!
 There are snacks, shopping, and even a restaurant.
 We chose to walk down afterwards and since it is such a steep walk, we were able to get back down into the heart of town in about 5-8 minutes.
 Have your camera ready—the funicular ride up is over before you know it!

 The downtown Guanajuato area is incredible to wander around!
-There are shops, lots of public space, and plenty of restaurants.
+There are shops, lots of public space, plenty of restaurants, along with some awesome places to stay!
 Here are a few highlights to see in a day downtown:

 ♦Callejon de Los Besos—This is a famous little alleyway where there is a legend that a wealthy family rented out a room across the way to a poor miner boy who (of course) fell in love with the daughter of the wealthy family.
 It is said they two used to share kisses from their rooms across the alley.
 (Yes—the alley is SO narrow that you really could kiss across it!)
 Though there are several versions of the legend, one of the most common ( and my favorite) is that lovers are awarded 7 years of good luck for kissing in this alley….so we should have about 49 years of nothing but good luck coming our way!